TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 BS1 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for BS1 is: 'Allele frequency is greater than expected for the disorder.'
-Since the variant is absent from population databases, this criterion is not applicable.
+According to standard ACMG guidelines, the rule for BS1 is: "Allele frequency is greater than expected for the disorder."
+The evidence for this variant shows: allele frequency is zero.
 Therefore, this criterion is not applied.

 BS2